coronis-computing/heightmap_interpolation/Readme.md

 * Related to the computation of the RBF interpolant.
 Note that most of them also define the local RBF interpolation in case of using the PU:
     * `--rbf_max_ref_points <integer>`: Maximum number of data points to use a single RBF interpolation.
 Datasets with a number of reference points greater than this will use a partition of unity.
     * `--rbf_distance_type <string>`: Distance type.
 Available: euclidean (default), haversine, vincenty.
 While it may be more correct to use haversine or vincenty functions in geographic coordinates, keep in mind that they are not as optimized as the Euclidean distance, and therefore their use in large datasets is NOT RECOMMENDED.
-    * `--rbf_type RBF_TYPE <string>`.
+    * `--rbf_type <string>`.
+The type of RBF to use.
 Available: linear, cubic, quintic, gaussian, multiquadric, green, regularized, tension, thinplate (default), wendland.
     * `--rbf_epsilon <float>`: Epsilon parameter of the RBF.
 Also known as "shape parameter" in the RBF literature.
 Please check each RBF documentation for its meaning.
 Required just for the following RBF types: gaussian, multiquadric, regularized, tension, wendland.
     * `--rbf_regularization <float>`: Regularization scalar to use in the RBF (optional).
     * `--rbf_polynomial_degree <integer>`: Degree of the global polynomial fit used in the RBF formulation.
 Valid: -1 (no polynomial fit), 0 (constant), 1 (linear), 2 (quadric), 3 (cubic).
-* Related to QTPURBF interpolation:
+* Related to the QTPURBF interpolant:
     * `--pu_overlap <float>`: Overlap factor between circles in neighboring sub-domains in the partition.
 The radius of a QuadTree cell, computed as half its diagonal, is enlarged by this factor
     * `--pu_min_point_in_cell <integer>`: Minimum number of points in a QuadTree cell.
     * `--pu_min_cell_size_percent <float>`: Minimum cell size, specified as a percentage [0..1] of the max(width, height) of the query domain.
     * `--pu_overlap_increment <float>`: If, after creating the QuadTree, a cell contains less than pu_min_point_in_cell, the radius will be iteratively incremented until this condition is satisfied.
 This parameter specifies how much the radius of a cell increments at each iteration.
-* Display results on screen:
+* Related to the display of results:
     * `-v, --verbose`: Verbosity flag, activate it to have feedback of the current steps of the process in the command line.
-    * `-s, --show`: Show/plot interpolation problem and results.
+    * `-s, --show`: Show/plot the interpolation problem and the results.

 ## Acknowledgements